Transformer-Guided Content-Adaptive Graph Learning for Hyperspectral Unmixing: Introduction

 \section{Introduction}

-\IEEEPARstart{H}{yperspectral} remote sensing sensors, capable of capturing rich and detailed spectral features, have found widespread applications in environmental monitoring \cite{guo2024saan}, geological exploration \cite{marques2024lithological}, target detection \cite{yang2024variational}, and agricultural assessment \cite{goswami2025exploring}.
+Hyperspectral remote sensing imagery, capable of capturing rich and detailed spectral features, has found widespread applications in environmental monitoring \cite{guo2024saan}, geological exploration \cite{marques2024lithological}, target detection \cite{yang2024variational}, and agricultural assessment \cite{goswami2025exploring}.
+From a pattern recognition perspective, hyperspectral imagery has also been extensively studied for classification and target detection \cite{li2016survey}.
 However, due to the limited spatial resolution of imaging instruments, a single pixel often contains multiple components.
 To address this mixed pixel problem, hyperspectral unmixing (HU) techniques are employed to extract more detailed and accurate land cover information \cite{sun2024generative}.

 According to \cite{bioucas2012hyperspectral}, traditional HU methods can be roughly divided into three categories: regression, geometric, and statistical.
 Among them, regression methods represent each mixed pixel as a linear combination of a limited set of pure spectral signatures from the spectral library \cite{huang2025hyperspectral}, while geometric methods typically exploit the data simplex or its positive cone, such as vertex component analysis (VCA) \cite{nascimento2005vertex}.
 From a statistical perspective, HU can be regarded as an inference problem, and non-negative matrix factorization (NMF) \cite{feng2022hyperspectral} has been highly recognized over the past few decades.